 Assessing Settlement Offers

-In most car accident cases, plaintiffs will be faced with the difficult task of either settling their lawsuit or going to trial.
-If a settlement agreement is reached, a defendant will pay an agreed-upon amount of monetary damages to a plaintiff in exchange for their case being disregarded.
+In most car accident cases, plaintiffs will face the difficult task of settling their lawsuit or going to trial.
+If a settlement agreement is reached, a defendant will pay a plaintiff an agreed-upon amount of monetary damages in exchange for their case being dropped.
 Plaintiffs who settle early can obtain financial compensation more quickly.
 Furthermore, parties who reach settlement agreements can save on the immense costs associated with going to trial.